exeed-media/mod0/front-end/arrays.md

 An <span class="vocab">Array</span> is a JavaScript Data Type that allows us to store multiple pieces of data in _one_ variable.
 They can be compared to lists.
 The Array is an incredibly powerful and necessary Data Type for building web applications.

-Thinking back to the Populi platform that helped you enroll at Turing, many Arrays are used to power its functionality:

-- **student roster** - list of *all names* in a given cohort
-- **course catalog** - list of *all courses* we offer

-Notice that in the previous examples, the items in a given list are all of the _same type_.

 ### Array Syntax